 I love eating leftover cranberry sauce with all my other holiday leftovers.

 Even though I tend to use it as a jam and have it on my toast and other bread items, it’s technically not a jam.
 This mainly has to do with the fact that cranberry sauce is liquid in texture while a jam tends to be more solid.

 If you’re good at canning and creating recipes, there is probably a way that you can turn this homemade cranberry sauce recipe into a jam but I just haven’t had the chance to sit down and try and figure it out!

 If you like this DIY cranberry sauce, you’re going to love these simple side dishes:

 - 12 ounces Fresh Cranberries – 1 bag

 - orange peel optional – I like to throw in a little orange peel for flavor brightness

-- Combine sugar, orange juice, and water in a medium-size saucepan and cook over medium heat until it begins to simmer.
+- Combine sugar and orange juice in a medium-size saucepan and cook over medium heat until it begins to simmer.

 - Continue cooking, for about 10 minutes, or until all or most of the cranberries have popped.
 Stirring frequently.

 - Remove from the heat and stir in maple syrup.

 - Allow to cool for 30 minutes and then add to a bowl and chill in the refrigerator until you’re ready to eat.